20 Jan RAFTING IN REVELSTOKE VS RAFTING THE KICKING HORSE RIVER

 For those looking for even more excitement, our Golden white water rafting Maximum Horsepower trip might just fit the bill.
 This trip offers twice the whitewater action as we run the BIG wave section TWICE (in two different styles of rafts).
 As rafters are required to paddle on the second run, this trip is perfect for experienced rafters who know how to paddle hard through the waves.

 Which River To Choose?

 Both Revelstoke white water rafting on the Illecillewaet River and white water rafting near Golden on the Kicking Horse River offer great rafting experiences.
 If bigger wave action is what you’re looking for, however, it’s worth the drive towards Golden and Wild Water Adventure’s RiverBase.
 With all the completed improvements along the TransCanada Highway east of Revelstoke, the drive is a breeze.
 Plus, there is so much to explore along the way in Glacier National Park and the town of Golden.
 Just remember the 1-hour time difference between Revelstoke and Golden!

 How To Book?

 Reservations for whitewater rafting on the Kicking Horse River can be made anytime before or during our May-September season.
 Simply click the yellow ‘Book Today’ button on any of our website pages.
+You don’t want to miss a Golden white water rafting trip this summer!
 Alternatively, call us directly at 1-888-647-6444.

 See You Soon On The River!